OxiBo/fun-mixie/README.md

 4. **Email Recipes:** Use the email feature to share recipes with others.
 5. **Authentication:** Sign up or log in using your social network accounts.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).

-## Acknowledgments

-- Thanks to all the contributors who helped make this project better.
-- Special thanks to the open-source community for their support and contributions.

 ---